 If your Mac locks up or becomes unavailable, you should first use the Power Management ‘Hard Reboot’ feature included with every dedicated MacStadium server subscription via your control panel on the MacStadium website.
-Click a subscription, then click the Actions button, then Hard Reboot.
+Click a subscription, then Hard Reboot.

 By clicking this button, you are sending a signal to a power-supply dedicated to your Mac in the data center.
 The power-supply will drop power for a few seconds and then restore power.

-In macOS, select System Preferences from the Apple Menu and configure as follows:
+In macOS Ventura (13.x) and later, select System Settings from the Apple Menu and configure as follows:

 - Under the Energy Saver section: